CharlotteCoupez/expertSystem/README.md

 # by a newline is used
 ?GVX # Queries : What are G, V and X ?
 ```
 # Options
 ```
- -v, --verbose         displays investigation steps of the inference engine
+ -v, --verbose		displays investigation steps of the inference engine -o, --output		displays the state of all facts
 ```